cromarty/ansible-raspberry-pi/docs/skippiness.md

 * speakup
 * fenrir
 * emacspeak
+* brltty

-So in a 'playbook' which calls the 'console' role, the user can choose which screen reader is installed and whether emacspeak is installed, by setting these variables in the 'playbook' which calls the 'console' role:
+So in a 'playbook' which calls the 'console' role, the user can choose which screen reader is installed and whether emacspeak and brltty are installed, by setting these variables in the 'playbook' which calls the 'console' role:

 * skip_speakup
 * skip_fenrir
 * skip_emacspeak
+* skip_brltty

 All but skip_speakup are defaulted to 'true'.